fluidself/fluidself.org/_books/psychology/thinking-fast-and-slow.md

 If you care about being thought credible and intelligent, do not use complex language where simpler language will do.

 How do you know that a statement is true?
 If it is strongly linked by logic or association to other beliefs or preferences you hold, or comes from a source you trust and like, you will feel a sense of cognitive ease.
-The trouble is that there may be other causes for your feeling of ease--including the quality of the font and the appealing rhythm of the prose--and you have no simple way of tracing your feelings to their source.
+The trouble is that there may be other causes for your feeling of ease—including the quality of the font and the appealing rhythm of the prose—and you have no simple way of tracing your feelings to their source.
 The sense of ease or strain has multiple causes, and it is difficult to tease them apart.

 Good mood, intuition, creativity, gullibility, and increased reliance on System 1 form a cluster.
 At the other pole, sadness, vigilance, suspicion, an analytic approach, and increased effort also go together.
 A happy mood loosens the control of System 2 over performance: when in a good mood, people become more intuitive and more creative but also less vigilant and more prone to logical errors.

-**Speaking of Cognitive Ease**
+### Speaking of Cognitive Ease

 _"We must be inclined to believe it because it has been repeated so often, but let's think it through again."_